Scheduler Support

 The launcher configuration should include the following options:

-An example of configuration file for slurm-semiglobal is available for heat-pde-dl: config_slurm.json.
+An example of the configuration file for slurm-semiglobal is available for heat-pde-dl: config_slurm.json.

 Note

-In this configuration, the server job state is monitored via life signal only (i.e. via PING messages).
+In this configuration, the server job state is monitored via life signals only (i.e., via PING messages).

 OpenMPI

-The basic openmpi scheduler is direct and was originally designed for local execution.
+The basic openmpi scheduler is direct and was initially designed for local execution.

 Examples of configuration files for OpenMPI are available for all use cases:

-With this scheduling strategy, optimal performances are guaranteed only if the job_limit and timer_delay are properly set.
-On the contrary, if the user wants to overload their processing elements, the --oversubscribe option can be used.
+With this scheduling strategy, optimal performance is achieved when job_limit and timer_delay are correctly configured.
+However, if the user wishes to overload the processing elements, the --oversubscribe option can be used.